ganastor/htpc-download-box/README.md

 You can then either add the movie to the library (monitored movie research will start asynchronously), or add and force the search.

 Wait a few seconds, then you should see that Radarr started doing its job.
-Here it grabed files from the Usenet indexers and sent the download to NZBGet automatically.
+Here it grabbed files from the Usenet indexers and sent the download to NZBGet automatically.

 You can also do a manual search for each movie, or trigger an automatic search.